marcosbianchi/aws-bootcamp-cruddur-2023/journal/week0.md

 Created a Zero Spend Budget ($1) because I want to be alerted as soon as any service crosses the free tier limits.

+Added a Policy to allow my admin user to access Budgets (see [Allow Billing Access to my Admin User](week0.md#allow-billing-access-to-my-admin-user)

 ![Alt text](assets/mb-proof-budget.png)

 ### Recreate Logical Architectural Design